Stress Strain Curve: Strength of materials

 Why Stress Strain graphs are plotted?

 No company can afford the failure of its product.
 Right?
-Every product designer should check if the part that they have designed can withstand the external forces in the real-life scenario.
-They use the stress strain curve for manual calculation and for simulation studies.
+Every product designer should check if the part that they have designed can withstand the external forces in a real-life scenario.
+They use the stress-strain curve for manual calculation and simulation studies.

-How to check stress and strain of a body?
+How to check stress and strain on a body?

 Universal Testing Machine